HazyResearch/fonduer/docs/dev/codestyle.rst

 We use Sphinx_ to build documentation.
 While Sphinx's ``autodoc`` extension, which automatically generates documentation from docstring, supports several docstring formats, we use `Sphinx docstring format`_.
-A typical Sphinx docsting looks like the following:
+A typical Sphinx docstring looks like the following:

 .. code-block:: python
-    :caption: A typical Sphinx docsting
+    :caption: A typical Sphinx docstring

     """[Summary]